Stinkstudios/arkit-web/Demos/src/js/demos/index/README.md

 # AR anchors

 This demo allows you to place ARAnchors within your world by tapping on the screen.
-Once an anchor is added a wireframe cube is rendered above a solid cube to tracking between native and webgl rendering.

-Refer to the [installation instructions](../../../../README.md#installation) before running this demo.
+Refer to the [installation instructions](../../../../../README.md#installation) before running this demo.

 1. Open your terminal and run `yarn start` and `yarn tunnel` from the `arkit-web/Demos` directory
 2. Copy the ngrok https url from terminal